codewithace-Asher/trading-view-pinescript-indicator/README.md

 ---

-This Custom Indicator was designed to provide a non-biased outlook on any financial market by combining multiple EMAs (expodential moving average).
+This Custom Indicator was designed to provide a non-biased outlook on any financial market by combining multiple EMAs (expodential moving average).<br>
-When multiple emas cross, the ribbon changes colour depending on the direction of the market, Red - Bearish, Green - Bullish.
+When multiple emas cross, the ribbon changes colour depending on the direction of the market, Red - Bearish, Green - Bullish.<br>
-Most traders overlook market direction and, at times, require a clearer picture of where the market is headed.
+Most traders overlook market direction and, at times, require a clearer picture of where the market is headed.<br>

 This is a personal indicator that I continue to use on a daily basis to provide me with an overall outlook on any potential trades/plays in the financial markets.<br>